- Children and youth with autism, developmental delay, developmental disabilities, and/or behaviors that interfere with learning.

 - Assessment of Basic Language and Learning Skills (ABLLS-R)

 - Assessment of Functional Living Skills (AFLS)

 - Verbal Behavior Milestones Assessment & Placement Program (VB-MAPP)

 - Functional Behavior Assessment (FBA)

-- Behavior support plan development, implementation & documentation
+- Behavior support plan development, implementation & documentation, including

 - Lesson plan development, implementation & documentation, including procedures for promoting skill acquisition & performance

-- Developing data-collection systems to track IEP goals; graphing & analyzing data
+- Developing data-collection & monitoring systems to track IEP goals; graphing & analyzing data

 - Creating visual supports

-Birchtree’s autism experts offer educational programs open to the public.
-Teachers, para-educators, service providers, parents and caregivers learn practical strategies for working with students with autism and related disorders.
+Analysts® help special education administrators, para-educators, childcare providers, and direct support professionals learn practical strategies for implementing ABA programming and for working with students with autism.
 To learn about upcoming workshops, click here.